U.S. Government Bonds Strengthen

-U.S. government bonds strengthened and recouped earlier price declines as uncertainty over U.S. fiscal policy outlook and disappointing housing data stoked demand for haven assets.
+U.S. government bonds gained ground Tuesday as uncertainty over U.S. fiscal policy outlook and disappointing housing data stoked demand for haven assets.

 Continue Reading Below

-In recent trading, the yield on the benchmark 10-year Treasury note was 2.320%, according to Tradeweb, compared with 2.338% Monday.
+The yield on the benchmark 10-year Treasury note settled at 2.329%, compared with 2.338% Monday.
 Yields fall as bond prices rise.

 President Donald Trump shared sensitive intelligence obtained from a close U.S. ally with Russia's foreign minister and ambassador in a meeting last week, according to U.S. officials.
 The news followed Mr. Trump's decision earlier this month to fire FBI Director James Comey.